New Undergraduate Students register for classes in conjunction with their scheduled orientation.

 - How to change your contact information: Address and Phone number

 Advising must be completed each term before undergraduate students are permitted to register.
 Your advisor will remove your advising hold when this requirement is met.
 It is very important that you meet regularly with your advisor and develop a close working relationship.
 Whittier College stands ahead of most other institutions in providing open access to faculty advisors.
-This is significant benefit not enjoyed by students at most other institutions.
+This is a significant benefit not enjoyed by students at most other institutions.

 Corequisites are used when two or more classes must be taken simultaneously.
 This is typically used to link a lecture to a lab but it is also common with the Community (link) and Connections I (pair) requirements in the Liberal Education core.
 You must register for each class in the corequisite group.